Interview by Madeleine Dore

 Such gusto has culminated in days spent busily working in her art studio nestled next to the kid’s playroom, weekends spent gardening, with good friends, or enjoying good food in her home shared with her partner, architect Simon Knott.

 “I don’t know how I used to imagine my life would end up, but I am pretty happy to have a beautiful space to be in.”

 We delve into that space and Tai teaches us about slowing down, moving on from self-doubt, and reminds us that in some small way, we are all Prime Minister of our own lives.

-My partner gets up at about five-thirty or six and goes to the gym and my boys – Leo who is five-years-old and Gil who is two – get into bed with me.
+My partner gets up at about five-thirty or six and goes to the gym and my boys – Leo is five-years-old and Gil is two – will get into bed with me.

 We stay in bed until about seven-thirty at the latest and get up and have breakfast, which usually entails making them toast and eating their crusts.
 I have my vitamins, a cup of juice and their crust, that's my diet, which is terrible!

 Having children really changed my idea of routine.
 I used to hate routine – I would just have breakfast and would see how the day went.
 But when I had children I definitely had to create a routine, mainly for them but also to fit in my work.